 Evidence We Can Use to Strengthen Your Case

-A lawyer from the Morris Bart law firm can help you obtain evidence to support your claim and strengthen your case.
+A lawyer from Morris Bart can help you obtain evidence to support your claim and strengthen your case.
 Some examples include:

 - The location of skid marks and vehicle debris